nogasgofast/Adventure_Wrench/README.md

 Lets us build fast, reduces writing, and enhances what you get out of what you create.

-## Ethos:
-- never ask anyone to save.
-- Be easy to write and read
-- Reuse and recycle as much as possible.

 ## Automaticly Adjusted Values
 These special words will be replaced at the time you are building something in "The Shop".